-Air Canada jet collides with ground vehicle at New York airport
+New York’s LaGuardia airport’s closed after Air Canada jet hits vehicle

 LaGuardia shut down after Air Canada Express plane hits ground vehicle upon landing from Montreal.

-An Air Canada Express regional jet coming from Montreal has struck a ground vehicle while landing at New York’s LaGuardia, leading to the airport’s closure.
+An Air Canada Express flight 8646 coming from Montreal has struck a ground vehicle while landing at New York’s LaGuardia, leading to the airport’s closure.

-The New York Fire Department said in a statement on Sunday that it was responding to a reported incident involving a plane and a vehicle on the runway at LaGuardia airport, but did not provide further details.
+The New York police department told AFP news agency on Monday that an Air Canada plane “collided with a port authority vehicle”.
+Separately, the fire department said it had “responded to a reported incident involving a plane and vehicle” on runway four.

 Recommended Storieslist of 3 items